itmammoth/rebirth.vim/README.md

 ## g:rebirth_file

-Set rebirth file path to store the window size and position on `VimLeavePre`.
+Set the rebirth file path to store the window size and position on `VimLeavePre`.

 (default: `~/.rebirth.vim`)